Plurals of Acronyms and Abbreviations

-To form the plural of an acronym or other abbreviation, simply add an s.
+To form the plural of an acronym or other abbreviation, simply add s to the end.
 No apostrophe is necessary.

 - URL/URLs